QodotPlugin/qodot-plugin/README.md

 Conversely, dedicated 3D modeling packages like Maya or Blender are very powerful and can iterate fast in experienced hands, but have an intimidating skill floor for users with a programming-focused background that just want to build levels for their game.

 Enter the traditional level editor: Simple tools built for games like Doom, Quake and Duke Nukem 3D that operate in the design language of a video game and are created for use by designers, artists and programmers alike.
 Thanks to years of community support, classic Quake is still alive, kicking, and producing high-quality content and mapping software alike.
 This continued popularity combined with its simplicity means the Quake *.map* format presents a novel solution.

-## Documentation

-The User Guide, created by Ember, is available on [Coda](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Meta_su3kl#_luwxR)

-More technical information, such as class documentation, is available on the [Qodot Wiki](https://github.com/ShiftyAxel/Qodot/wiki)

 ## Example Content